izzycode/react-passing-props-or-context/README.md

 1. Clone this repository
 2. Run `git fetch --all` This will download all the branches that are in Github
   You won't see teh branches if you do `git branch`
-  however, just checkout the desired branch (e.g.: `git checkout classes-state`) and you should get a message that you are now in `classes-state` branch tracking the remote branch of the same name.
+3. Checkout the desired branch (e.g.: `git checkout classes-state`) and you should get a message that you are now in `classes-state` branch tracking the remote branch of the same name.